WiredNerd/pytest-sort/README.md

 When recording runtimes, only the highest runtime values for each test case are retained.
 After significant changes to test cases that can change how fast they run, it is advisable to reset the runtimes.
 This can help maintain more accurate sorting in "fastest" mode.

-> Runtimes can also be deleted by deleting the '.pytest_sort' file.
+> Runtimes can also be deleted by deleting the '.pytest_sort_data' file.

 ***Command Line:*** `--sort-reset-times`